Skip to Main Content

 2. Find articles on that topic.

-3. Write a paragraph for each article summarizing and reviewing the content.
-Be sure to include research methods, author credentials and possible bias.
-Click here to review evaluation criteria and get some tips for writing these paragraphs.
+3. Take notes for each article summarizing and reviewing the content.
+Be sure to include study findings or conclusions, research methods, author credentials, and possible bias.
+You can also review the evaluation criteria

 6. Write an introductory paragraph and a concluding paragraph.
 The introduction should begin broad and narrow down to your thesis statement while the conclusion should begin with your thesis statement, discuss research methods and offer insight into where further research is needed.